ali-zharylgapov/Quantori_Project/README.md

-# Quantori_Project
+# Quantori Project

 ### About

-Application that mimics DNA transcription and translation processes.
+Application that mimics DNA transcription and translation.

 ### Docker: